xuberance137/photomancer/_posts/2016-08-01-Learning-Something-New.md

 ---
 layout: posts
+title: Learning Something New
+category: Innovation
+tags: [organization, innovation]
 ---

 Picking up something new quickly requires a methodology.
 What would be a plausible right methodology?
 I propose the following:

-[1]Google first but only for a few minutes.
+1. Google first but only for a few minutes.
 Don’t spend your entire skimming cream.
 Go a little deeper!

-[2]Sketch out the new concept in your own way centered around something that matters to you.
+2. Sketch out the new concept in your own way centered around something that matters to you.
 You tend to remember it better.

-[3]Then review what experts have to say about it.
+3. Then review what experts have to say about it.
 How do they think about this concept?
 This helps develop a more mature perspective very quickly.

-[4]Try and explain the concept to someone else in a succinct and measured way using as little jargon as possible.
+4. Try and explain the concept to someone else in a succinct and measured way using as little jargon as possible.
 The more basic your explanation is, the more thorough your understanding could be.

 From [Nir Eyal]: